 The comment was made by former Foreign Minister Dmitry Kuleba in an article in the Economist.
 He also mentioned the difficulties Kiev faced after US President-elect Donald Trump took office.

-Mr Trump's election on November 5 raised concerns that Washington would end financial and military aid and pressure Ukraine into signing an unfavorable deal with Russia.
+Mr. Trump's election on November 5 raised concerns that Washington would end financial and military aid and pressure Ukraine into signing an unfavorable agreement with Russia.

 Former Foreign Minister Dmitry Kuleba.
 (Photo: STR)

-Kuleba also argued that Ukraine could fall into a civil crisis if the US forces the country to sign a bad peace deal.
+Former Foreign Minister Kuleba also argued that Ukraine could fall into a civil crisis if the US forced the country to sign a bad peace deal.
 “If the Trump administration imposes unacceptable peace terms on Ukraine and President Volodymyr Zelensky accepts them, a part of Ukrainian society will rise up in revolt.
 This social unrest could lead to the collapse of Ukraine from within,” Kuleba stressed.

 Mr. Kuleba believes that the above capabilities will bring Russia the victory that the Kremlin expects, while warning that Ukraine will become a second Afghanistan.